- What is breast reconstruction?

 There are different types of TRAM flaps:

-- A pedicle flap leaves the flap attached to its original blood supply and tunnels it under the skin to the chest.
+- A pedicle TRAM flap leaves the flap attached to its original blood supply and tunnels it under the skin to the chest.
 It usually requires removing most if not all of the rectus muscle on that side, which means an increased risk of bulging and/or hernia on one side of the abdomen.

 TRAM flap incisions The tissue used to rebuild the breast shape

 Donor tissue site for DIEP flap After DIEP flap

 The latissimus dorsi flap tunnels muscle, fat, skin, and blood vessels from your upper back, under the skin to the front of the chest.
 This provides added coverage over an implant and makes a more natural-looking breast than just an implant alone.
 It can sometimes be used without an implant.
 It’s a very reliable flap and can even be used in women who smoke (smoking can delay healing).
 Though it’s not common, some women have weakness in their back, shoulder, or arm after this surgery.

 Gluteal free flap

 The gluteal free flap or GAP (gluteal artery perforator) flap is newer type of reconstruction surgery that uses tissue from the buttocks, including the gluteal muscle, to create the breast shape.
 It might be an option for women who cannot or do not wish to use the tummy sites due to thinness, incisions, failed tummy flap, or other reasons, but it’s not offered in many areas of the country.
 The method is much like the free TRAM flap mentioned above.
 The skin, fat, blood vessels, and muscle are cut out of the buttocks and then moved to the chest.
 Like all of the free flaps, a microscope (microsurgery) is needed to connect the tiny vessels.

 Inner thigh or TUG flap